aerofiler-minh/Chatbot-website/README.md

-## REACT CHATBOT + NODE + SOCKETIO
+## WIL PROGRAM ChatBot Team 3

-This is a demo of building a chatbot using react, nodeJs and socketIO
+This is a demo of building a real estate chatbot using react, nodeJs, NLP.JS and socketIO

-#### How to build the project
+#### How to run the project locally

 1. Redirect to the "SERVER" folder and execute these commands: